laravel/docs/authentication.md

 <a name="adding-custom-authentication-drivers"></a>
 ## Adding Custom Authentication Drivers

 Authentication may be extended the same way as the cache and session facilities.
-Again, we will use the `extend` method used to extend other parts of the framework:
+Again, we will use the `extend` method used to extend other parts of the framework.
+You should place this call to `extend` within a [service provider](/docs/{{version}}/providers):

     <?php namespace App\Providers;